Lawreros/lawreros.github.io/_pages/about.md

 While I'm iterested in a wide variety of subjects, my professional work has revolved around a few core topics:

 ### 1. Medical Imaging and Analysis:
-While I enjoy working with analysis of images of all types, medical imaging poses and particularly intersting puzzle to solve.
-The challenge of 3D image analysis with immediate benefit to something or other...
-This first began with my application of Phasespace analysis...
+While I enjoy working with analysis of images of all types, medical images have always been a particular fascination of mine since I took a *Medical Image Analysis* class at [Carnegie Mellon University](https://www.cmu.edu/).
+The challenge of 2D/3D/4D image analysis (sometimes across modalities) with the undeniable benefit of further refinement of collection/analysis techniques in the field captivates me.
 ### 2. Machine Learning:
-This is a particularly broad topic, I know, but all things Neural Network and somehting or other:
-Convolutional Neural Networks:
+This is a particularly broad topic, I know, but the application of ML techniques on medical images in particular is a passion of mine.
+Most of my experience involves convolutional neural networks, but I'm always expanding my experience with other techniques.
+You can visit at the `Projects` page for examples of these projects.
 ### 3. Open-Source efforts:
-I try my best to make all of my work publically available, with good documentation...
+I am a firm believer in open-source code.
+I try my best to make all of my work publically available, with good documentation so it can be utilized by others.
+While I've only contributed to 2-3 larger code repositories, I plan on increasing this as my skills improve.

 ## Projects
 While my work keeps me busy, I try to continually expand my skillset by working on personal projects (mainly in the form of coding prototypes of interesting things I read in journals).
-To see the various projects I am working, please visit the `Projects` tab.
-There I keep track of the projects I have completed/am currently working on.
+To see the various projects I have finished/am currently working on, please visit the `Projects` page.
+There I provide more detailed descriptions and links to my work.
 <!-- - [Autism research](./projects/ASD-3) -->
 <!-- - [MRI super resolution](./projects/SR_MRI) -->
 <!-- - [X-ray classification](./projects/x-ray_classifier_kaggle) -->